sappelhoff/eeg_positions/docs/api.rst

 The :func:`find_point_at_fraction` function contains the key algorithm for computing the standard EEG electode positions on a sphere.
-You will most likely not need to use this function in your code directly, but it is still made availble over the API and the documentation for its key role in the code.
+You will most likely not need to use this function in your code directly, but it is still made available over the API and the documentation for its key role in the code.

 .. autosummary::
    :toctree: generated/